shuvam-koirala/TODO_FDA_MVVM_BLOC/README.md

 - **Bloc State Management**: Bloc (Business Logic Component) is used to manage the state of the application, providing a predictable and testable state management solution.

 - **Local Data Storage**: Utilizes `sqflite` to store data locally on the user's device.
-In the future, we plan to add support for other local database tools like Hive and ObjectBox, giving the community a variety of options for local data storage.
+In the future, I plan to add support for other local database tools like Hive and ObjectBox, giving the community a variety of options for local data storage.

 ## Future Enhancements

-This is an ongoing project, and we are committed to continuously improving and expanding its functionality.
+This is an ongoing project, and I am committed to continuously improving and expanding its functionality.
 Planned future enhancements include:
 - Adding support for additional local database tools (e.g., Hive, ObjectBox).
 - Introducing new features and improvements based on community feedback.
 - Implementing additional useful tools and techniques to provide a comprehensive resource for Flutter developers.

 ## Contribution

-We welcome contributions from the Flutter community!
+I welcome contributions from the Flutter community!
 Whether it's reporting bugs, suggesting new features, or submitting pull requests, your input is highly valued.

 ## Get Started